eb829/fa25-portfolio-eb829/_projects/2021-radio-rendering.md

 The next prototype should focus on:

+- reinforcing the drawer handle to withstand higher loads during repeated use,
+- adding spacers to the flap ring to maintain consistent flap spacing and orientation,
+- improving flap mounting to reduce sensitivity to assembly errors,
+- and testing the funnel trapping mechanism with real SLFs.

 ---
 ## End-of-Semester Demonstration
 For the end-of-semester exhibition, we will demonstrate the **flap range of motion and default position criterion** with a live demonstration of a fly model passing through the funnel flaps and the flaps returning to their default position, showing that the one-way trapping mechanism prevents escape.